We Need Diverse Books: WNDB Retreat

 WNDB offers two different retreats for diverse writers and/or writers who have a diverse story to tell.

 The Writing Cross Culturally Retreat – Provides writers with resources and tools for telling stories with care, respect, and sensitivity.
 On this retreat there are discussions on representation and misrepresentation, the ways prejudices and privileges connect to the writing and publishing process.
 Participants are encouraged to learn how to analyze their own internal prejudices and those that are endemic to publishing by looking beyond themselves and inherent biases.
 The goal of this retreat is to help participants understand the how, when, why and why not of writing cross-culturally through hands on workshops, lectures, group and individual work, writing exercise, and space for personal reflection.

 The Own Voices Retreat – Provides writers from marginalized backgrounds with resources to develop their manuscripts, learn about the industry, and gain the tools to navigate the publishing industry.
 The goal of this retreat is to help participants work on their manuscripts, learn information about the publishing process, and guide them through the publishing process by having hands on workshop, lectures, group and individual work, writing exercises, breakouts, personal reflection, as well as opportunities to dig into their manuscripts and work with mentors to get their work submission ready.

 Anthologies

 WNDB publishes short stories anthologies that are school-friendly and showcase diverse authors.
 The anthologies feature award-winning authors’ and new voices original stories.
 This is yet another way to support the WNDB goal to provide diverse materials in children’s literature.
-The YA anthologies, Flying Lessons & Other Storiesand Fresh Ink,are available for purchase.
+The YA anthologies, Flying Lessons & Other Stories and Fresh Ink, are available for purchase.
 There is a middle grade anthology coming soon.
 WNDB hosts a short-story contest every year for an unpublished, diverse author and the winner holds a spot in the book.
 The winner also receives $1,000.